vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/06/052/11_stotramindro_marudgaNastvaShTRmAnmitro.md

 <details><summary>Griffith</summary>

-May 1ndra, with the Marut host, with Tvastar, Mitra, Aryaman,
+May Indra, with the Marut host, with Tvastar, Mitra, Aryaman,
      Accept the laud and these our gifts.
 </details>